 - Thatched houses are scattered all over the banks of the Rio Dulce.
 These wooden huts are propped a few feet over the river with palm leaf roofs to keep indoors cool and dry.

 - Sailing is another popular activity down the river.
-Many sailors rent their boats in Honduras and make their way down the river via the Carribean sea.
+Many sailors rent their boats in Honduras and make their way down the river via the Caribbean Sea.
 The best thing about hiring your own sailboat is that you can make stops wherever you want, from the bustling town of Livingston to the ancient Mayan sites.

-Line with boutique stores, cozy cafes, and cool art galleries, Guatemala City’s Zone 4 neighborhood is the cities artistic and cultural hub.
+Lined with boutique stores, cosy cafes, and cool art galleries, Guatemala City’s Zone 4 neighbourhood is the city’s artistic and cultural hub.

-While it was once a seedy, run-down area south of Zone 1, it has since seen a wild transformation making it one of the coolest places in the entire city.
-Don’t miss out on the color street graffiti painted on most of the buildings and walls throughout the neighborhood.
+While it was once a seedy, run-down area south of Zone 1, it has since seen a wild transformation, making it one of the coolest places in the entire city.
+Don’t miss out on the colourful street graffiti painted on most of the buildings and walls throughout the neighbourhood.

 Best Attractions

-- Cuatro Grados Norte is a pedestrianized street in the middle of Zone 4, and one of the neighborhood’s trendiest hangouts.
+- Cuatro Grados Norte is a pedestrianised street in the middle of Zone 4, and one of the neighbourhood’s trendiest hangouts.
 Overflowing with bars, shops, and cafes, Cuatro Grados Norte should be your first stop for bohemian, artistic culture.

 - La Esquina is a small market with some of the best contemporary food stalls in the city!
 Built in the style of a traditional Guatemalan market, you’re sure to find something tasty in this indoor food palace.